-3. Single Assessment Procedure & Practice Guidance
+3. Early Help Assessment Procedure & Practice Guidance

-'All staff should be prepared to identify children who may benefit from early help' KCSIE 2022 (para 8).
-This relates to work with other universal agencies and following DSCP procedures and guidance (see Single Assessment Procedures (durham-scp.org.uk).
+'All staff should be prepared to identify children who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+KCSIE 2024 (para 6).
+This relates to work with other universal agencies and following DSCP procedures and guidance.